Backgrounder on Power Uprates for Nuclear Plants

-When the NRC issues a license for a commercial nuclear power plant, the agency sets limits on the maximum heat output, or power level, for the reactor core.
+When the NRC licenses a commercial nuclear power plant, it sets limits on the maximum heat output, or power level, for the reactor core.
 This power level plays an important role in many of the analyses that demonstrate plant safety, so the NRC’s permission is required before a plant can change its maximum power level.
 A “power uprate” only occurs after the NRC approves a commercial nuclear power plant’s request to increase its power.

 Utilities have used power uprates since the 1970s as a way to generate more electricity from their nuclear plants.
-As of April 2011, the NRC has approved 139 uprates, resulting in a gain of approximately 18,063 MWt (megawatts thermal) or 6,020 MWe (megawatts electric) at existing plants.
-These uprates are listed in Table 1 at the end of this document.
-Collectively, these uprates have added generating capacity at existing plants that is equivalent to about six new reactors.
+As of January 2022, the NRC has approved 171 uprates, resulting in a gain of approximately 24,089 MWt (megawatts thermal) or 8,030 MWe (megawatts electric).
+These uprates are listed on the NRC website.
+Collectively, these uprates have added generating capacity equivalent to about eight new reactors.

-To increase the power output of a reactor, typically a utility will refuel a reactor with either slightly more enriched uranium fuel or a higher percentage of new fuel.
-This enables the reactor to produce more thermal energy and therefore more steam, driving a turbine generator to produce electricity.
-In order to accomplish this, components such as pipes, valves, pumps, heat exchangers, electrical transformers and generators must be able to accommodate the conditions that would exist at the higher power level.
-For example, a higher power level usually involves higher steam and water flow through the systems used in converting the thermal power into electric power.
-These systems must be capable of accommodating the higher flows.
+To increase the power output of a reactor, typically a utility will refuel with either slightly more enriched uranium fuel or a higher percentage of new fuel.
+This enables the reactor to produce more thermal energy and therefore more steam, which drives a turbine to generate electricity.
+Components such as pipes, valves, pumps, heat exchangers, electrical transformers and generators must be able to accommodate the higher power level.
+For example, a higher power level usually involves greater steam and water flow through the systems used to convert heat into electric power.
+These systems must be able to handle the increased flows.

-In some instances, licensees will modify and/or replace components in order to accommodate a higher power level.
-Depending on the desired increase in power level and original equipment design, this can involve major modifications to the plant such as the replacement of main turbines.
-All of these factors must be analyzed by the licensee as part of their request to amend their license for the uprate.
+Some licensees modify or replace components in order to accommodate a higher power level.
+Depending on the desired power increase and original equipment design, this may involve major plant modifications, such as the replacement of main turbines.
+All of these factors must be analyzed by the licensee as part of its license amendment request for the uprate.
 The analyses must demonstrate that the proposed new configuration remains safe and that measures continue to be in place to protect the health and safety of the public.
-The NRC’s technical and legal staffs review these analyses, which span many technical disciplines and may be complex, before approving a request for a power uprate.
+The NRC’s technical and legal staffs review these complex technical analyses before approving an uprate request.

 Types of Power Uprates

-The design of every U.S. commercial reactor has excess capacity needed to potentially allow for an uprate, which can fall into one of three categories: 1) measurement uncertainty recapture power uprates, 2) stretch power uprates, and 3) extended power uprates.
+U.S. commercial reactors are designed with excess capacity to allow for a potential uprate.
+There are three types of uprates: 1) measurement uncertainty recapture power uprates, 2) stretch power uprates, and 3) extended power uprates.

-1) Measurement uncertainty recapture power uprates are power increases less than 2 percent of the licensed power level, and are achieved by implementing enhanced techniques for calculating reactor power.
-This involves the use of state-of-the-art devices to more precisely measure feedwater flow which is used to calculate reactor power.
-More precise measurements reduce the degree of uncertainty in the power level which is used by analysts to predict the ability of the reactor to be safely shut down under possible accident conditions.
+Measurement uncertainty recapture power uprates increase the licensed power level by less than 2 percent.
+They are achieved by implementing improved techniques for calculating reactor power.
+This involves the use of state-of-the-art devices to more precisely measure the feedwater flow used to calculate reactor power.
+More precise measurements reduce the degree of uncertainty in the power level, helping analysts predict the ability of the reactor to be safely shut down under possible accident conditions.

-2) Stretch power uprates are typically between 2 percent and 7 percent, with the actual increase in power depending on a plant design’s specific operating margin.
+Stretch power uprates are typically between 2 percent and 7 percent, with the actual increase depending on a plant design’s specific operating margin.
 Stretch power uprates usually involve changes to instrumentation settings but do not involve major plant modifications.

-3) Extended power uprates are greater than stretch power uprates and have been approved for increases as high as 20 percent.
-Extended power uprates usually require significant modifications to major pieces of non-nuclear equipment such as high-pressure turbines, condensate pumps and motors, main generators, and/or transformers.
+Extended power uprates are greater than stretch power uprates and have been approved for increases as high as 20 percent.
+Extended power uprates usually require significant modifications to major pieces of non-nuclear equipment such as high-pressure turbines, condensate pumps and motors, main generators, and transformers.

-Since uprates affect a reactor’s licensed power level, utilities apply for NRC permission to amend their operating license in order to implement a power uprate.
+Since uprates change a reactor’s licensed power level, utilities seek NRC permission to amend their operating license in order to implement a power uprate.
 The process for requesting and approving a change to a plant's power level is governed by 10 CFR 50.90-92.
-These regulations are available on the agency’s Web site at: http://www.nrc.gov/reading-rm/doc-collections/cfr/part050/.
-The applications and reviews are complex and involve many areas of expertise in the NRC’s Offices of Nuclear Reactor Regulation and General Counsel.
-Some reviews may also involve the Office of Nuclear Regulatory Research and the Advisory Committee on Reactor Safeguards (ACRS).
-In evaluating a power uprate request, NRC reviews data and accident analyses submitted by a licensee to confirm that the plant can operate safely at the higher power level.
-Reviews of power uprate requests are a high priority.
+The applications and reviews are complex and involve many areas of expertise in the NRC’s offices of Nuclear Reactor Regulation and General Counsel.
+Some reviews may also involve the Office of Nuclear Regulatory Research and the Advisory Committee on Reactor Safeguards.
+In evaluating a power uprate request, the NRC reviews data and accident analyses submitted by a licensee to confirm the plant can operate safely at the higher power level.

-The NRC uses a review standard for extended power uprates (RS-001, December 2003), that has been endorsed by the ACRS.
-The standard provides a comprehensive process and technical guidance for reviews by the NRC staff, and provides useful information to licensees considering applying for an extended uprate.
+The NRC uses a review standard for extended power uprates (RS-001, December 2003) that has been endorsed by the ACRS.
+The standard provides a comprehensive process and technical guidance for reviews by the NRC staff, and provides useful information to licensees applying for an extended uprate.

-After a licensee submits an uprate application, the NRC places a notice in the Federal Register to notify the public that the agency is considering the application.
+After a licensee submits an uprate application, the NRC informs the public through a notice in the Federal Register that the agency is considering the application.
 The public has 30 days to comment on the licensee's request and 60 days to request a hearing where the application could be contested.
-The NRC thoroughly reviews the application and any public comments, while the Atomic Safety and Licensing Board (ASLB) considers any requests for hearings.
-NRC technical staff complete their review while considering and addressing any public comments, issuing a safety evaluation and another Federal Register notice to inform the public.
+The NRC technical staff thoroughly reviews the application and any public comments, while the Atomic Safety and Licensing Board considers any requests for hearings.
+When the staff completes its review, it issues a safety evaluation and another Federal Register notice to inform the public of its decision.

-If the ASLB determines a hearing is required, a separate legal process takes place, and NRC staff provides technical information, if needed.
+If the ASLB determines a hearing is required a separate legal process takes place, and the NRC staff provides technical information as needed.
 The safety evaluation and any hearing rulings form the basis for the NRC’s final decision on the uprate request, although the staff can authorize an uprate while a hearing is underway.
 The NRC issues a press release for any approved uprate.